Claudette Reichel | 1/29/2018 7:20:29 PM

 Home Energy Rating System (HERS) and ENERGY STAR:

 An ENERGY STAR Home meets guidelines set by the U.S. Environmental Protection Agency and U.S. Department of Energy.
 The home must achieve a computer-calculated rating, as verified initially by plans, then on-site by a certified Home Energy Rater or by meeting an approved package of features.
-ENERGY STAR qualified homes are at least 15 percent more energy efficient than homes built to the 2004 International Residential Code (IRC).
+ENERGY STAR qualified homes are energy efficient than the current International Residential Code (IRC) and have quality assurance features to ensure high home performance, including durability and good indoor air quality.
 Since July 1, 2006, the lower the rating number, the more energy efficient the home.
 A home that can generate as much energy as it uses (a “zero energy home”) earns a HERS rating of 0.

 The LSU AgCenter and the LSU College of Agriculture